 It’s officially the holiday season here in Algiers.
 Our Christmas tree is up, our house is aglow in twinkle lights, we are going to lots of parties and eating our weights in decadent foods.
 We are preparing to host our Fourth Annual Holiday Spirit Cocktail Contest Party in just a few short days and I’m cooking like crazy for it.
 My hands are cracked with sugar icing from the hundred Christmas cookies I just made.
 There will be a band.
 We had extra high-top tables brought in.
 Flowers and crates of wine are ordered.
-It’ll be our biggest party ever, and I’ll blog about it real soon.
+It’ll be our biggest party ever.

 The next morning, the group explored the small town of Taghit.
 We walked through a 700-year-old fort, into a small house inside the fort, and we took in the gentle rolling sand dunes, camels, and the sight of lots of 4x4s zooming up the dunes.